SameerSharma-57/Gossip_Protocol/Readme.md

 # Seed and Peer Node
-This project is a simple implementation of a peer-to-peer network using seed and peer nodes.
+This project simply implements a peer-to-peer network using seed and peer nodes.

 ## Seed Node
 Seed nodes are special nodes in a peer-to-peer network that act as initial contact points for other nodes to join the network.
 They provide a list of known active nodes to new nodes, allowing them to bootstrap and establish connections with other peers in the network.

 ## Peer Node
 Peer nodes are the nodes that are connected to the network and are not seed nodes.
-They are the nodes that are used to store and retrieve data from the network.
+They are the nodes that store and retrieve data from the network.

 ## Seed Node and Peer Node Working
-When a peer node starts, it connects to n/2 + 1 seed node to get the list of active peer nodes in the network.
+When a peer node starts, it connects to n/2 + 1 seed node to get the network's list of active peer nodes.
 It then connects to the active peer nodes and starts the process of data storage and retrieval.

 ## Seed Node and Peer Node Communication
 The seed node and peer node communicate using the following messages: